 Old and insufficient equipment

 Back in the leading days, France was known for the acquisition of quality and user-friendly equipment; majorly in cryo-electron microscopy.
 After a decade, this same France has the poorest equipment in cryo-electron microscopy.
-The equipment is old, the quality is bad, and there are only three of the machines.
+The equipment is old, the quality is bad, and there are only three machines.

 Quoting the words of Jean-Luc Autran, Director of the Institut Matèriaux Microèlectronique Nanosciences de Provence, “For more than three years, we have not renewed this equipment, which is used by three-quarters of the lab”.
 In France, there are only three (3), and none are of the new generation.
 In Germany, there are twenty (20)”.
-These equipment are the exact ones that have been used throughout the decade without replacement or upgrade.
+These pieces of equipment are the exact ones that have been used throughout the decade without replacement or upgrade.
 This reduction in capacity, traded their position amongst the leads, for a spot among followers.